 This classic sweet snack gets a festive makeover with this funfetti puppy chow!
 Chex cereal is coated in white candy melts, colorful sprinkles, and dusted with a sweetened white cake mix.
 Perfect for snacking or gifting!

 A long time ago I had big dreams of making a whole series of recipe posts devoted to nothing but different flavors of puppy chow – from classic to fluffernutter to peppermint to red velvet to pretty much anything else you can think of – and I still really want to do it, because quite frankly I absolutely love this stuff.

-It was one of the first treats I ever (successfully) made that tasted great without having to put in a ton of work.
+Classic puppy chow was one of the first treats I ever (successfully) made that tasted great without having to put in a ton of work.

 And really, that’s the true goal we all have in life, isn’t it?